BinaryMuse/toml-node/bench/README.md

 `node run.js file.json ...` will run just the named benchmarks.

+`node run.js parsers=a,b,...` will run just the named parsers.
+If `parsers=` is specified more than once, the values are combined.

 Each benchmark is a collection of files that are equivalent representations of the same data in different formats: